calnix/stakingPro/Documentation/ContractExplanations.md

 **This would not pose issues for us.**

-**CONCLUSION: there are no issues with rebasing the staked MOCA to the distribution's precision, as there is no negative impact on the rewards calculation.**
+**CONCLUSION: There are no issues with rebasing the staked MOCA to the distribution's precision, as there is no negative impact on the rewards calculation.**

 ```solidity
     function sec2() public view returns(uint256) {